Yeqzids/Yeqzids.GitHub.io/index.md

 <br>
 ### My Name

-> The most accurate pronunciation of my name is **Yeh Ch'üan Chih**, but I wouldn't mind if you want to call me Ch'üan Chih, Qwuaan-Zee, or just simply "QZ".
-Note that in the Chinese naming convention, the surname typically comes before the given name, therefore "Ye" is my surname and "Quanzhi" is my given name, though in publications I usually follow the Western convention and list my name is Quanzhi Ye.
+> The closest pronunciation of my name in English is **Yeh Ch'üan Chih**, though I won't mind if you call me Ch'üan Chih, "Qwuaan-Zee," or simply QZ.
+In the Chinese naming convention, the family name comes before the given name, so Ye is my family name and Quanzhi is my given name.
+In publications, however, I usually follow the Western convention and write my name as Quanzhi Ye.

 > Chinese names often carry special meanings.
-"Ye" (叶 in simplified Chinese, 葉 in traditional Chinese) means "leaf" in Chinese.
-Ye is also romanized "Yeh", "Yip", "Ip" in different spelling systems and variety of spoken Chinese (e.g. Cantonese), and "She" in ancient Chinese.
-The surname originated as a clan name after the [Duke of Ye](https://en.wikipedia.org/wiki/Duke_of_Ye), the Prime Minister of the [State of Chu](https://en.wikipedia.org/wiki/Chu_(state)) in the 5th century BC.
-Confucius visited the Duke of Ye (She) in 489 BC, and their conversations were recorded in [The Analects](https://ctext.org/analects/zi-lu).
-"Quan"/泉 means spring (source of water), and "Zhi"/志 means aspiration, so my given name means something along the lines of a source of ample aspiration that runs like spring water, with reference to my surname since leaves need water.
+My family name, Ye (叶 in simplified Chinese, 葉 in traditional Chinese), means "leaf."
+Depending on the romanization system or Chinese variety, it may also be spelled Yeh, Yip, or Ip, and in ancient Chinese it was pronounced She.
+The surname originated as the name of the ancient city of Ye and became associated with the descendants of the [Duke of Ye](https://en.wikipedia.org/wiki/Duke_of_Ye), a prominent statesman of the [State of Chu](https://en.wikipedia.org/wiki/Chu_(state)) during the 5th century BC.
+Confucius visited the Duke of Ye in 489 BC, and their conversation is recorded in [The Analects](https://ctext.org/analects/zi-lu).
+My given name is composed of Quan (泉), meaning "spring" or "source of water," and Zhi (志), meaning "aspiration" or "ambition."
+Together, the name conveys the idea of aspirations flowing continuously like spring water -- a subtle nod to my family name, since leaves, after all, need water.

-###### Last update: 2025 June 7
+###### Last update: 2026 July 22